defesenML/Medical-Cost-Analysis/README.md

 . charges: Individual medical costs billed by health insurance

 Acknowledgements

- The dataset is available here in csv format.
+ The dataset is available above in csv format.

 Inspiration

  Can you accurately predict insurance costs?